| | |

 saw Angels in Chariots

-Spirit beings
+Spirit beings can assume

 human forms.